 (Friends of the Ferries Across the Mersey)

-Our organisation was founded nearly 40 years ago in 1977 to maintain and improve the Mersey Ferry Services.
+Our organisation was founded over forty years ago in 1977 to maintain and improve the Mersey Ferry Services.
 At that time, the Merseyside Passenger Transport Bill was passing through Parliament, and it included a clause which would permit the Woodside Ferry (then protected by statute) to be closed.
 Local MP’s rallied to our cause, and after two and a half hours of debate on that particular issue, the Bill was only allowed to proceed on the basis that the disputed clause would be dropped.